EthanLyons/ArtFinderApp/README.md

  who is in need of a categorization of often visited websites.
 It can do what other programs do in part

+# SQL paragraph

+My personal project could make great use of a SQL database.
+I could give each link an identity with time tags, name variable, all with user input and system automated values.
+I see particularly valuable implementation in my specific case